Sobriety and Weight Loss – Can Sobriety Help You Lose Weight?

 You become reliant on alcohol for dopamine.
 Without it, you may feel depressed, agitated, and like the world is dull and gray.

 It is incredibly common to turn to sugar as an alcohol replacement.
 It produces the same kind of dopamine surge and happy chemicals we used to rely on alcohol to give us.

 In the early days of sobriety, it’s easy to go overboard on sweets because you’re desperately craving a sense of emotional balance.

 For those of us who struggle with alcohol addiction and abuse, we do what we must to get through those critical first weeks and months.
 As it relates to weight loss, however, this is a hindrance.

-Depending on your body type, genetics, and amount of alcohol consumption, you may add weight in the beginning.
-But if you’re able to keep your sugar intake to a reasonable amount and wind up consuming fewer calories than when you drank, your chance of early weight loss increases.
+But if you can keep your sugar intake to a reasonable amount and consume fewer calories than when you drank, your chance of early weight loss increases.

 Another factor that contributes to whether sobriety and weight loss are in your future is exercise.